DaspawnW/prometheus-aws-discovery/readme.md

 Prometheus AWS/Azure Discovery provides a more flexible way to discover exporters running on ec2 instances or withing VMSS Instances (Azure VMs currently not covered by binary).

+### Note!

+Due to Docker's decision to discontinue its Free Teams, I decided to host my Docker images on GHCR (GitHub Container Registry) and public ECR (Elastic Container Registry) in the future.

 ### AUTH

 AWS Auth is done via the AWS go sdk.
 Meaning it shoud support ENV Vars & Instance Profiles by default [AWS Docs](https://docs.aws.amazon.com/sdk-for-go/api/aws/session/)